 The problem is that, when an edition come out, the whole set of changes since the release of the last edition has no concrete meaning, since nobody should be using this unsupported version anymore.
 The focus naturally goes to the breaking changes.

 Another problem is the fixed schedule that does not match the usual Rust release plan: new features are not rushed and stay out of stable until they are ready and community approved.
-The new web site, revealed too late to consider feedback, was the most obvious example for the community, but according to some blog posts, release the breaking changes on time caused some stress on the Rust team too.
+The new web site, revealed too late to consider feedback, was the most obvious example for the community , and according to some blog posts, releasing the breaking changes on time caused some stress on the Rust team.

 I think the edition system is great, but it should be breaking changes focused and not time constrained.
 There is no reason to consider an edition if there is no breaking changes in the pipeline.

 So how to advertise Rust progress ?

 If we want to mark progress, we need something to introduce actual changes on a large period, and there is an often-requested feature that meet this need: TLS versions.
 However, LTS are usually released on a fixed schedule that may not be optimal to highlight the overall Rust progress.
 So I suggest a mechanism between the big releases and LTS, let's call it Milestone versions.

-When we believe a particular Rust version is great to show the Rust progress, we ship it as a Milestone version.
+When we believe a particular Rust version is great to show off the Rust progress, we ship it as a Milestone version.
 Milestone versions would have a code name that help to advertise them, like Firefox Quantum helped advertise Firefox speed improvement.
 These versions would be supported at least 2 years or 3 month after the release of the next Milestone, whichever come last (numbers for illustrative purposes only).
 So there would be an actual changelog to display between two Milestones.